boostorg/redis/README.md

 #### Cancellation

 Aedis supports both implicit and explicit cancellation of connection operations.
-Explicit cancellation is support by means of the `aedis::connection::cancel` member function.
+Explicit cancellation is supported by means of the `aedis::connection::cancel` member function.
 Implicit cancellation, like those that may happen when using Asio awaitable operators && and
 || will be discussed with more detail below.